webcodesk/wcd-todo-tutorial-demo/src/usr/README.md

 It is possible to set global properties of the entire application in Webcodesk projects.
-Since this project uses the Material UI library, which allows you to create different themes for components, the ability to change the settings of the theme was added to the project.
+Since this project uses the Material UI library, which allows you to create different themes for components, there are settings of the theme in the project.

 Open the "Live Preview" tab and click the `Settings` button on the top toolbar.
 You will see a property panel similar to the property panel in the page editor.